 - Big Sur Land Trust

 - California State University Monterey Bay

 - California Water Service Company

 - Castroville Community Services District

 - City of Salinas

 - City of Soledad

 - Elkhorn Slough National Estuarine Research Reserve

 - Environmental Justice Coalition for Water

-- Garrapata Creek Watershed Council

 - Marina Coast Water District

 - Monterey Bay National Marine Sanctuary

 - Monterey County Agricultural Commissioner's Office

+- Monterey County Resource Management Agency

 - Monterey County Water Resources Agency

-- Monterey Regional Water Pollution Control Agency
+- Monterey One Water (formerly, Monterey Regional Water Pollution Control Agency)

 - Moss Landing Marine Laboratories

 - Resource Conservation District of Monterey County

 - Rural Community Assistance Corporation

 - San Jerardo Cooperative, Inc.

 The Greater Monterey County RWMG is made up of diverse organizations with differing expertise, perspectives, and authorities of various aspects of water management, representing all major geographic areas within the region.
-There is no one leadership position on the RWMG, and no hierarchy of decision-making.
+There is no one leadership position on the RWMG, and no hierarchy of decisionmaking.
 All major IRWM planning decisions are decided by vote at the regularly scheduled RWMG meetings.
 Each RWMG member organization is allowed one vote regardless of whether or not they have contributed financially to the Plan or to other RWMG activities.
 As such, in both its composition and rules of governance, the RWMG lays the foundation for an integrated approach to IRWM planning in the Greater Monterey County region.